mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/2.2.0/index.md

     kube-federation-system        kubefed-root-certificate                    True    kubefed-root-ca                          kubefed-ca-issuer                      Certificate is up to date and has not expired   165m
     ```

-1. Run the following command to restart the affected pods:
+1. Create the following CronJob to monthly restart pods, letting them reload their new certificate:

     ```bash
 kubectl apply -f - <<EOF